QMSS-G5072-2021/cipher_Zhenwei_Ma/README.md

 ## License

 `cipher_zm2383` was created by Zhenwei Ma.
-It is licensed under the terms of the MIT license.
+Zhenwei Ma retains all rights to the source and it may not be reproduced, distributed, or used to create derivative works.

 ## Credits